Hobbies & interests

 Hobbies are central to our McCarthy Stone communities

-McCarthy Stone retirement communities provide the perfect base to make the most of your retirement hobbies with new friends.
-Our beautiful communal facilities soon become social hubs – a hive of informal gatherings and regular clubs, events and meet-ups to suit all interests.
+McCarthy Stone retirement communities provide the perfect base to carry out retirement hobbies with new friends.
+Our communal facilities soon blossom into social hubs—a hive of informal gatherings and regular clubs and events to suit all interests.
 Some developments offer arts and craft rooms and sports facilities too.
-And with options in sought-after locations across the UK, from our new retirement villages with bungalows, to independent living in a luxurious Retirement Living apartment or the added reassurance of Retirement Living PLUS, you’re bound to find the right property for your retirement dreams.
+And with options in sought-after locations across the UK, from our retirement villages with bungalows to independent living in an attractive Retirement Living apartment or the added reassurance of Retirement Living PLUS, you’re bound to find the right property for your retirement dreams.

 Share this article: